readthedocs/readthedocs.org/docs/ethical-advertising.rst

 If you like our vision,
 let's work together to get your ad in front of the Read the Docs audience.
+We have over 5 million developers reading documentation each month.
 You can fill out the basic form below, and we'll get in touch.